pleoAssignmentArgy/interview-challenge/README.md

 ## The objective

 The goal is to create the most optimal algorithm that given any array will output the correct units of water.
-Make a user interface using React to enter the values and visualize the solution.
+Make a user interface to enter the values and visualize the solution.

 ## Instructions